 At Northwestern University, you will have the opportunity to experience professional activities and diverse cultures from student professional organizations and the many ethnic groups among our students and faculty.
 The CEE Department has two student organizations devoted to professional development and interaction.
-They are the Northwestern University American Society of Civil Engineers (NU ASCE) student chapter and EnvEUS (Environmental Engineering Undergraduates Society) which is a student chapter of the AAEES - American Academy of Environmental Engineering & Scientists.
+They are the Northwestern University American Society of Civil Engineers (NU ASCE) student chapter and EnvEUS (Environmental Engineering Undergraduates Society).
 You will also have an opportunity to explore outside the U.S. through the Study Abroad Program and many student projects around the globe through the various student organizations.
 We encourage you to seek out and explore courses and activities that will enrich your learning experience during your time at Northwestern.